- As low as $273/Night

 NEW LISTING!

-Free Daily Activities Supplied!
+Free Daily Activities Included!

 Pelicans Landing 213 sleeps seven people with a king, queen, two twin beds and one sleeper couch.
 Additional features include a washer/dryer, wet-bar area and three TV's.
 Internet access available.
 Limit two parking spaces per unit